aws-samples/serverless-patterns/lambda-iot-sam/README.md

 ### Testing Using AWS Console

-1. Go to AWS IoT -> MQTT test client
+1. Browse to AWS IoT Core in the AWS Management Console
-2. Subscribe to the topic created.
-It is under Manage -> All devices -> Things
+2. Get the topic name from Manage -> All devices -> Thing
-3. Run the Lambda
+3. Navigate to MQTT test client
+4. Subscribe to the topic created using the retrieved thing name
+5. Browse to AWS Lamdba in the AWS MAnagement Console and navigate to the Lambda function specified in the SAM outputs
+6. Configure  a test event in the console and run a Test invoke of the Lambda function
-4. You will see the message appear in the MQTT test client
+7. NAvigate back to the MQTT test client in AWS IoT Core Console, you will see the message appear in the MQTT test client

    ```sh
     {